 Thus the brand replaced parallel women’s and men’s lines with unisex skis that come in two colours.

 G3 also thinks the gender divide is pointless, but it recognizes that some of its products are too long and too stiff for some lighter/shorter or less-skilled skiers, regardless of their sex.
 In response, it’s introducing SWIFT.
 Every one of its ski models comes in a different graphic colour and different lengths, but with the same dimensions and construction.

 “This is not a female series, a youth series or a beginner series,” says G3.
 “SWIFT gear is technical and suitable for any gender.
 Every detail…is dialed in for smaller adults and youth looking to push the limits of what they can accomplish in the backcountry.”

 G3 and Fischer are the minority.
 Most brands continue to make women-specific lines, saying that women need a unique ski because they tend to have smaller feet, a lower centre of gravity and weigh less.
 Scientific evidence to back up the claim that women, as a gender, are significantly different in shape or weight is hard to find.
 What the move does show is that brands are thinking about women and lighter men more than ever.
 That’s good news for everyone.

 B.C. artist Kalissa Lolos designed Xspex’s new Havoc goggle strap ($219) to give a unique look to this Canadian brand.
 Available in five frame colours the sleek cylindrical styling includes a welcome magnetic double lens-lock design to keep life fog free in the most inclement conditions.
-Two lenses for sun and low light are included. xspex.caalpine gear, buyers guide, Fischer, Fischer RC One HV, Hestra, Line, Maloja, MountainFLOW, Patagonia, Salomon, Salomon S/Pro HV, Smith, XSPEX
+Two lenses for sun and low light are included. xspex.caalpine gear, buyers guide, Featured, Fischer, Fischer RC One HV, Hestra, Line, Maloja, MountainFLOW, Patagonia, Salomon, Salomon S/Pro HV, Smith, XSPEX